wearebraid/griddle/readme.md

 </template>
 ```

 Second, you need to add the Griddle `.scss` mixins to your project.
 The exact method to do this may differ depending on your specific build process.
 Here is an example using a `vue.config.js` from a Vue CLI 3 project.
+First add the variables, functions, and mixins to every `.scss` style block in your project by registering them as part of the Sass loader:

 ```js
 /* in vue.config.js */